Welcome Stranger

 A wood engraving of the Welcome Stranger published in The Illustrated Australian News for Home Reader on 1 March 1869.
 The scale bar across the bottom represents 12 in.

-Welcome Stranger is the name of the largest alluvial gold nugget ever discovered.
-It was unearthed by Cornish miners John Deason and Richard Oates on 5 February 1869 in Moliagul, 9 miles north-west of Dunolly in Victoria, Australia.
+The Welcome Stranger was the largest alluvial gold nugget ever discovered.
+It was unearthed by Cornish miners John Deason and Richard Oates on 5 February 1869 in Moliagul, 9 mi north-west of Dunolly in Victoria, Australia.

 Discovery

 Found only 3 cm below the surface, near the base of a tree on a slope leading to what was then known as Bulldog Gully, the nugget had a gross weight of 3523.5 ozt (241 lb 10 oz).
 Its trimmed weight was 2520 ozt (210 lbs), and its net weight was 2315.5 ozt (192 lbs 11.5 oz).

 At the time of the discovery, there were no scales capable of weighing a nugget this large, so it was broken into three pieces on an anvil by Dunolly-based blacksmith Archibald Walls.

 Deason, Oates, and a few friends took the nugget to the London Chartered Bank of Australia, in Dunolly, which advanced them £9,000.
 Deason and Oates were finally paid an estimated £9,381 for their nugget, which became known as the "Welcome Stranger".
-At August 2019 gold prices, it would be worth US$3.4 million [2.3 million GBP].
+At February 2026 gold prices, it would be worth approximately US$11.6 million [8.5 million GBP].
 It was heavier than the "Welcome Nugget" of 2217 ozt that had been found in Ballarat in 1858.
 The goldfields warden F. K. Orme reported that 2269 ozt of smelted gold had been obtained from it, irrespective of scraps that were given away by the finders, estimated as totalling another 47 ozt.